jm-moreau/french-genanki-jupyter/README.md

 # french-genanki-jupyter
 A jupyter notebook for creating French anki cards.
 The script loads a csv file of words to search, then it gets data from bing image search api, and collins dictionary.
 The script tries to get culture / language specific images.
 This could be easily adapted to other languages & dictionaries.
+I was inspired by a [similar project for chinese "pre-study"](https://www.kerrickstaley.com/2018/09/04/chinese-prestudy).

 It creates five cards per word for testing:
 * comprehension based on the image (without words);